 - Pinch of salt

-In a small bowl, whisk together flour, baking soda, cinnamon, allspice, and salt.
+- In a small bowl, whisk together flour, baking powder, cinnamon, allspice, and salt.

 This post may contain affiliate links, which means I receive a small commission if you make a purchase using them.
 There is absolutely no additional cost to you.